can i drink alkaline water while pregnant

 Can I Drink Alkaline Water While Pregnant?

-The question of whether pregnant women can drink alkaline water is a common one, sparking debate among expectant mothers and healthcare professionals.
-While there's no definitive scientific consensus on its benefits during pregnancy, let's explore the topic thoroughly, addressing common concerns and providing a balanced perspective.
+The question of whether pregnant women can safely drink alkaline water is a common one, sparking debate among expectant mothers and healthcare professionals alike.
+While there's no definitive scientific consensus advocating for increased consumption of alkaline water during pregnancy, there's also no strong evidence suggesting it's harmful in moderate amounts.
+The key here is moderation and understanding the nuances surrounding alkaline water and pregnancy.

 What is Alkaline Water?